What Is Retail Theft?

 Why Fernandez & Hernandez?

 If you or someone you know has been arrested for retail or employee theft in the Tampa Bay area and needs help, Fernandez & Hernandez will guide you through the process and may be able to assist you in getting the outcome you deserve.
 Theft cases can be complex.
-The attorneys at Fernandez & Hernandez are bilingual and will provide a free and confidential consultation so that you can discuss your situation.
-Fernandez & Hernandez can help you understand all of your options and may be able to help you find a solution.
+The attorneys at Fernandez & Hernandez are bilingual and will provide a free and confidential consultation or contact us using an online form with your information so that you can discuss your situation.
+Fernandez & Hernandez can help you understand all of your options and may be able to help you find a solution to your problem.

 Criminal defense attorney Daniel J. Fernandez has experience with retail and employee theft cases and will work diligently to get your situation resolved.
 Attorney Daniel J. Fernandez can help guide you through the process.
 If you need legal assistance with a retail or employee theft charge call Tampa Criminal Defense Attorney Daniel J. Fernandez of Fernandez & Hernandez at (813) 229-5353.